 “A lot of Black Americans and skin-of-color patients don’t realize they’re more at risk for this condition, so they may not seek treatment,” said Dr. Hsu.

 “Even if they do seek treatment, physicians are not getting a broad education regarding different skin tones, so a lot of physicians, especially non-dermatologists, tend to misdiagnose eczema,” he continued.

 In a 2018 study, researchers analyzed imagery from popular medical textbooks.
-The images in most textbooks underrepresented dark skin and overrepresented light skin.
-Overall, less than 5% of the images showed dark skin.
+The images in most textbooks underrepresented darker skin and overrepresented lighter skin.
+Overall, less than 5% of the images showed darker skin.